Death has no Victory – The Resurrection!

 - As we ponder the Resurrection of Jesus, we see that this historical event was different than when Lazarus came back to life.
 Jesus did not just resume His life as if He had never died.
 Rather, He was resurrected.
 What is your understanding of the difference between being brought back to life and being resurrected?

 - What is the relationship between the Resurrection of Jesus and the Trinity?
 Specifically, how does the Resurrection affect all of humanity in our relationship with each person of the Trinity?

 - Think about all those people who saw Jesus resurrected with their own eyes.
 What did they see?
 Did they see the full glory of the Resurrection?
 Was there a veil over Jesus’ glory?
 What do you think the difference would be between seeing Jesus in resurrected form right after His resurrection and seeing Him in Heaven?

 - Where did Jesus ascend to?
 Where is that “place” He went to?
 Discuss this mystery of ascending to the Right Hand of the Father.

 - Every Sunday we profess that Jesus “will return again in glory to judge the living and the dead.”
 What does this mean?
 Discuss it carefully.
 What will His return look like?
 When might it happen?
 Does anyone know?
 And what will His judgment of the living and the dead look like?

-- At the time of death we say that our loved one is “laid to rest.”
-When Jesus returns we believe that everyone will rise.
+- When a loved one dies, we say that the deceased person is “laid to rest.”
+When Jesus returns, we believe that everyone will rise.
 Discuss this carefully.
 What will the new Heavens and Earth look like?

 5 minutes – Closing prayer